mitranim/wordplay/readme.md

 stereotypographical (when you can always expect anything related to printing text to fuck up decent standards and data presentation)

+aimplitude (amplitude of aim? ample aim?)

+monsturizer (moisturizer for/by monsters)

 ---

 ### LeoJo